pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 Print equation layout is...

-- what people think of when you say "math/formula/equation"   // what  MathML partially captures   // what math mode TeX usually produces  // what MS Word formulas usually look like- **an elaborate, two-dimensional form of abbreviated notation for compressed, highly complex, context dependent, abstract thought.**  - even at an elementary level (e.g., long addition/multiplication/division, "explanatory" layout).  - on research: exacerbated by 20th century content explosion combined with print page limits- highly (highly!) ambiguous- often integrated into additional complex notation (e.g., text annotation, graphical documents).- a consequence: it is \"non-text content\" (in the sense of WCAG SC 1.1.1).  - closer to "ascii art" than HTML traditions of "semantic markup"
+- what people think of when you say "math/formula/equation"   // what  MathML partially captures   // what math mode TeX usually produces  // what MS Word formulas usually look like
+- **an elaborate, two-dimensional form of abbreviated notation for compressed, highly complex, context dependent, abstract thought.**
+- even at an elementary level (e.g., long addition/multiplication/division, "explanatory" layout).
+  - on research: exacerbated by 20th century content explosion combined with print page limits
+- highly (highly!) ambiguous- often integrated into additional complex notation (e.g., text annotation, graphical documents).
+  - a consequence: it is \"non-text content\" (in the sense of WCAG SC 1.1.1).
+  - closer to "ascii art" than HTML traditions of "semantic markup"

 Naturally, this does not apply to all instances of print equation layout - 1+1=2 is just fine.